Neil Goldschmidt: Early life

 Goldschmidt was born in Eugene, in Oregon's Willamette Valley, on June 16, 1940, into a Jewish family to Lester H. Goldschmidt and Annette Levin.
 He graduated from South Eugene High School.
 He later attended the University of Oregon, also in Eugene.
 He served as student body president at the school before graduating in 1963 with a bachelor's degree in political science.

 Goldschmidt served as an intern for U.S. Senator Maurine Neuberger in 1964 in Washington, D.C.
-While there, he was recruited by New York Congressman Allard K. Lowenstein to do voter registration in Mississippi's 1964 Freedom Summer civil rights campaign.
-Goldschmidt married Margaret Wood in 1965.
-They had two children, Joshua and Rebecca, and divorced in 1990.
-Goldschmidt earned a J.D. degree from the University of California, Berkeley in 1967.
-From 1967 to 1970 he worked as a legal aid lawyer in Portland, Oregon.
+While there, he was recruited by New York Congressman Allard K. Lowenstein to register voters in Mississippi's 1964 Freedom Summer civil rights campaign.

+Goldschmidt earned a Juris Doctor from the University of California, Berkeley in 1967.
+From 1967 to 1970, he worked as a legal aid lawyer in Portland, Oregon.

 Political career

-In 1970, Neil Goldschmidt entered politics in Oregon.
-This began three decades of being in the public eye in the state, serving as mayor of Oregon's most populous city and as the state's governor.
-During this time, he also served in the Cabinet of President Jimmy Carter.